evanugarte/IoT-Sound-Sensor/README.md

 ## Getting started
 ##### For Linux #####

+1. Clone the repository with the `--recursive` flag for all submodules.

 1. Install the required package to compile with esp-idf.
 Terminal command: `sudo apt-get install git wget make libncurses-dev flex bison gperf python python-serial`
 **Note:** one or more of these packages may fail to install.
 Should that happen, perform a `sudo apt-get update` and try again.